weirdwizard/hello-world/README.md

 # hello-world
-this is my very first projwct.
+this is my very first project.